biography

 During his freshman year, Joost became founding member of the famous Francien van Tuinen Quintet.
 With this very talented Dutch jazz singer he recorded three original albums called “Tuindance” (1997), “Despina’s Eye” (2000) and “A Perfect Blue Day” (2004) on which he was credited both as composer, arranger and pianist.

-In 2010 a new trio was formed with Jeroen Vierdag on bass and Sebastiaan Kaptein on drums.
-The trio is called The Amsterdam Jazz Connection (A.J.C.) and is already an established name in Japan where they toured in 2010 and 2011 from Okinawa to Tokyo, from Yokohama to Osaka.
+In 2010 a new trio was founded with Jeroen Vierdag on bass and Sebastiaan Kaptein on drums.
+The trio is called The Amsterdam Jazz Connection (A.J.C.) and is already an established name in Japan where they did numerous tours, and played from Okinawa to Tokyo and from Yokohama to Osaka.
 Their first release is recorded in the Alto café in Amsterdam with guest player Benjamin Herman.
-By the end of the summer of 2014 a new studio album of the A.J.C. will be released with special guest the rising young trumpeteer Rik Mol.
-Don’t miss it!
+In 2014 a new studio album of the A.J.C. was released with special guest the rising young trumpet player Rik Mol who also joined the trio on one of their tours in Japan.
+In 2016 the trio invited singer Francien van Tuinen and guitarist Jesse van Ruller on their tour in Japan, and due to great succes together released the album “Broadway Serenade” in 2023.

 Joost-Swart